 In the summer of 1966, the La Plata Library moved into its current home at the corner of Garrett and Charles Streets.
 In June of 1981, after outgrowing a series of smaller spaces, Waldorf opened at its current location in a building bearing the name of the Charles County Public Library's founder, P.D.
 Brown.
 The P.D.
 Brown Memorial Branch in Waldorf underwent an expansion and remodeling in September 2001.

 Much has changed since the books arrived by train and were kept in a jail.
 The Charles County Public Library now has a staff of more than 80 full-time and part-time employees.
 Our three branches house over 200,000 volumes of printed material, audio books, film, and other documents.
-A fourth branch, Waldorf West, will be opening in October 2012.
+A fourth branch, Waldorf West, opened in October 2012.
 Currently, there are over 70,000 county residents who have library cards and that number grows every day.
 If you don't have a card yet, come in and see us.

 Below are some of our policies regarding our services and our computer policy.About CCPL services, obtaining a library card, and checking out items